 “Buzz buttons are an intense experience for the palate… The flowers take the palate on a crazy journey that can last a few minutes.
 The (Tingala®) liqueur does the same thing.” – Chris Tunstall, A Bar Above

-– Ever heard of buzz buttons?
-The flower buds of spilanthes plant, or buzz buttons, offer an adventure with the unknown, a sensory experience that goes beyond taste.
+—Buzz buttons, the flower buds of spilanthes plant, offer an adventure with the unknown, a sensory experience that goes beyond taste.
 The flowers have a natural effervescent zing, a taste that dances around the mouth and lips, providing a surprising and pleasing mouth tingling experience.

-Spilanthes (acmella alba) is a tropical plant native to Brazil, in a class with daisies, chrysanthemums, and zinnias, members of the Asteraceae botanical family.
-It grows in tropical and subtropical regions of the world, including Africa, America, Borneo, India, Sri Lanka and Asia.
+Spilanthes acmella is a tropical plant with small, composite yellow flower buds which is native to Brazil, in a class with daisies, chrysanthemums, and zinnias, members of the Asteraceae botanical family.
+Many varieties grow in tropical and subtropical regions of the world, including Africa, America, Borneo, India, Sri Lanka and Asia.

-Modern names for the flower are buzz button, electric daisy, lemon drop, and Tingflower®.
-Although also sometimes called szechuan buttons, spilanthes should not be confused with the Szechuan, or sichaun, peppercorn familiar in Chinese cuisine, a small dried herb with both a tongue tingling taste and spicy heat.
+People also sometimes call it electric daisy, lemon drop, or Tingflower®.
+Spilanthes is also known as szechuan buttons, but should not be confused with the Szechuan, or sichaun, peppercorn sometimes used in Chinese cuisine, which is a small, dried herb with tongue tingling taste and spicy heat.
 Buzz buttons do not have a hot pepper flavor; they do deliver intense tingle.

 In Brazil, the botanical is known as paracress, brede mafane, or jambu.
-Traditionally, the small, composite yellow flower buds were used by tribes and shamans in the Amazon region as folk medicine to treat malaria and pain.
-It was called the “toothache plant” for its seeming natural anesthetic qualities.
-Modern research verifies many of the plant’s therapeutic and medicinal properties.
-The botanical also reportedly can help stimulate appetite in patients who have difficulty tasting.
+Historically it was used by tribes and shamans in the Amazon region as folk medicine as purported treatment for malaria and pain.
+Spilanthes traditionally became called the “toothache plant” for what some believed to be its natural anesthetic qualities, especially when chewed.
+Tingala makes no health benefit claims.

-While relatively new to many Western palates, the herbal-botanical tingling taste of spilanthes is familiar to and embraced by people in other parts of the world.
-Its sensory pungency and mouth-watering properties make it a popular ingredient in tradition dishes such as tacacá, a northern Brazilian stew made with shrimp, yellow peppers, and wild manioc.
-It is a primary ingredient in romazava, a regional dish of Madagascar.
+While relatively new to many Western palates, the herbal-botanical tingling taste of spilanthes with bright citrus notes is familiar to and embraced by people in other parts of the world.
+Its sensory pungency and taste make it a popular ingredient in tradition dishes such as tacacá, a northern Brazilian stew made with shrimp, yellow peppers, and wild manioc.
+It is also a primary ingredient in romazava, a regional dish of Madagascar.

-Modern chefs José Andrés of World Central Kitchen and fellow Spanish chef Ferran Adrià of El Bulli have featured spilanthes in their restaurants.
-New York’s Marc Forgione also uses spilanthes shavings in his appetizers.
+Among other cooks, modern chefs José Andrés of World Central Kitchen and fellow Spanish chef Ferran Adrià of El Bulli have featured spilanthes on their restaurant menus.
+New York’s Marc Forgione uses spilanthes shavings in his appetizers.
 “It doesn’t just make your mouth tingle,” he says.
 “It makes things that are fresh, acidic and bright … just explode.
 It is a taste-expanding preface to any meal.”